Eswatini holds parliamentary elections under monarch's control

 Two members of the previous parliament who supported the pro-democracy movement were jailed, and a third fled the country, he added.

-"It is a misnomer to call what is happening in Swaziland elections," Sivumelwano Nyembe, spokesperson for Eswatini's Multi Stakeholder Forum, a pro-democracy activist group, said.
+"It is a misnomer to call what is happening in Swaziland elections," said Sivumelwano Nyembe, spokesperson for Eswatini's Multi Stakeholder Forum, a pro-democracy activist group.

-Anger against the governing system has been building for years, and pro-democracy protests turned violent in 2021.

-Campaigners say the king has consistently evaded calls for meaningful reforms that would nudge Eswatini, which changed its name from Swaziland in 2018, in the direction of democracy.

 Eswatini is rated "Not Free" by the U.S.-based organisation Freedom House, which says the king exercises ultimate authority over all branches of the national government and effectively controls local governance through his influence over traditional chiefs.